antrea-io/antrea/docs/network-policy.md

 or drops traffic which matches both the `to` and `ports` sections.
 The example policy contains a single rule, which drops matched traffic on a single port, to the 10.0.10.0/24 subnet specified by the `ipBlock` field.
-**Note**: The order in which the egress rules are set matter. i.e. rules will be evaluated in the order in which they are written.
+**Note**: The order in which the egress rules are set matter, i.e. rules will be evaluated in the order in which they are written.

 ## Rule evaluation based on priorities